meltano/meltano/docs/src/docs/settings.md

 - Environment variable: `MELTANO_UI_READONLY`, alias: `MELTANO_READONLY`
 - Default: `false`

-To disable all modifications to your project through the Meltano UI, you can run Meltano in *read-only* mode.
+To disable all modifications to your project through the Meltano UI, you can run it in in *read-only* mode.

-If the [`ui.authentication` setting](#ui-authentication) is enabled, read-only mode will only apply to unauthenticated users.

 #### How to use